Cybersecurity Posture & Insurance Outlook with Advisen

 Thankfully, as quickly as the attack strategies change, so do the protection methods.
 Customers in the best position are the ones doing what they can with respect to detection.
 That includes leveraging managed services as well as technologies like EDR and extended detection and response (XDR).
 XDR extends the EDR approach beyond the endpoint to correlate threat activity across endpoints, email, networks and more.

-And given the pace at which cybersecurity issues and protection strategies evolve, customers need to prioritise what they learn to improve their cybersecurity posture.
-You get an avalanche of data when you execute a discovery of vulnerabilities, catalogue your assets, examine threat activity in your environment and analyse user activity.
+And given the pace at which cybersecurity issues and protection strategies evolve, customers need to prioritize what they learn to improve their cybersecurity posture.
+You get an avalanche of data when you execute a discovery of vulnerabilities, catalog your assets, examine threat activity in your environment and analyze user activity.
 At that point, you have to determine what your most serious problems are.
-That kind of prioritisation is tremendously valuable when it comes to reducing exposures.
+That kind of prioritization is tremendously valuable when it comes to reducing exposures.
 It all feeds into strong ASM practices, which we touched on earlier.

 In terms of what’s on the horizon, there’s significant hype around the zero trust and secure access service edge (SASE) capabilities.
-Zero trust is essentially a security framework mandating that—before granting or maintaining access to applications and data—all users (inside and outside an organisation) must authenticate, authorise, and undergo ongoing security configuration and validation.
+Zero trust is essentially a security framework mandating that—before granting or maintaining access to applications and data—all users (inside and outside an organization) must authenticate, authorize, and undergo ongoing security configuration and validation.